venkatesh-reddy679/kubernetes-3tier-project/README.md

 -> a jump server with ssh-key based authentication disabled. connect to the jump server using sessions manager.
 Installing the required tools like aws cli, eksctl, helm, and kubectl by passing the start-up script to the jump server using file **Jenkins-Server-TF/AWS_EKS/module/ec2/user-data.sh**

-### settign up the jenkins server
+### settign up the jenkins server with required tools

-A Jenkins server is an automation tool used for continuous integration (CI) and continuous delivery (CD) in software development.
+**Jenkins server** is an automation tool used for continuous integration (CI) and continuous delivery (CD) in software development.
 It helps automate the process of building, testing, and deploying code changes, ensuring that code quality is maintained and deployment is consistent.
 Jenkins integrates with various tools and platforms through plugins, supports defining workflows as code, and can scale across multiple machines to handle large workloads.
 It is widely used to improve development efficiency and ensure early detection of issues.
 setup:
 1. Install the required version of java as jenkins is built in java and run on Java Virtual Machine (JVM)
     1. sudo apt update